petercz1/webcomponents_pubsub/README.md

 No frameworks, just pure JavaScript ES6.

-It uses webcomponents and pubsub pattern to allow each component to subscribe and/or publish to the datastore.
+It uses webcomponents and the pubsub pattern to allow each component to subscribe and/or publish to the datastore.

 ![](demo.gif)